By the numbers: Facts and figures about the queen’s funeral

 — 2,000: Dignitaries and guests in Westminster Abbey for the the state funeral, ranging from King Charles III and other royals to world leaders including U.S. President Joe Biden to members of the British public who helped battle the COVID-19 pandemic.

-— 800: Guests at a committal service later Monday at St George’s Chapel in Windsor Castle.
+— 800: Guests at a committal service later in the day at St George’s Chapel in Windsor Castle.

 — 5,949: Military personnel deployed throughout the meticulously choreographed operation that began with the queen’s death on Sept.
 8 at her Balmoral Estate in the Scottish Highlands.
 That number comprises 4,416 from the army, 847 from the navy and 686 from the air force.
 In addition, around 175 armed forces personnel from Commonwealth nations have been involved.

-— 142: Royal Navy ratings tasked with pulling the state gun carriage carrying the queen’s coffin on Monday from the Houses of Parliament for her funeral and afterward for a procession through London.
+— 142: Royal Navy ratings who will pull the state gun carriage carrying the queen’s coffin on Monday when it leaves the Houses of Parliament for her funeral.

 — More than 10,000: Police officers.
 Metropolitan Police Deputy Assistant Commissioner Stuart Cundy said the “hugely complex” policing operation is the biggest in the London force’s history, surpassing the London 2012 Olympics which saw up to 10,000 police officers on duty per day.